 With expertise in law and tax, strategic HR consulting and communications, Abbiss Cadres offers a fully integrated consulting and advisory service for your globally mobile people.

-Our highly experienced team of lawyers, consultants, immigration and tax experts can help you in all areas of global mobility planning and compliance, from tax, social security and immigration compliance, to employment law and international reward.
+Abbiss Cadres LLP is authorised and regulated by the Solicitors Regulation Authority in respect of carrying out any legal activities which fall within section 12 of the Legal Services Act 2007.
+Our highly experienced team of lawyers, consultants, immigration and tax experts can help you in all areas of global mobility planning and compliance, from tax, social security and immigration compliance, to employment law and

 With our international coverage through the CELIA Alliance, and wider networking correspondent firms in six continents, we can help you ensure corporate and employee compliance in home or host countries around the world.